-Copies of the Company's Annual Report filed with the SEC on Form 10-K for the year ended December 31, 2017, including the Company's consolidated financial statements and financial statement schedule, will be mailed to interested shareholders, without charge, upon written request.
-Exhibits to our Form 10-K will be provided upon written request and payment to the Company of the cost of preparing and distributing those materials.
-The current charters of the board's Audit, Compensation, Nominating and Corporate Governance Committees, along with the Company's Integrity Assurance Program - A Code of Business Ethics and Conduct, are available to interested shareholders upon request and are posted on our website at www.lincolntech.edu.
+Copies of the Company's Annual Report filed with the SEC for the year ended December 31, 2018, including the Company's consolidated financial statements and financial statement schedule, will be mailed to interested shareholders, without charge, upon written request.
+Exhibits to our Annual Report will be provided upon written request and payment to the Company of the cost of preparing and distributing those materials.
+The current charters of the board's Audit, Compensation, Nominating and Corporate Governance Committees, along with the Company's Integrity Assurance Program - A Code of Business Ethics and Conduct, are available to interested shareholders upon request and are posted on our website at www.lincoIntech.edu.
 Written requests should be sent to Lincoln Educational Services Corporation, 200 Executive Drive, Suite 340, West Orange, New Jersey 07052, Attention: Investor Relations.